Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : _.box.is( box ) : true */
 ```

-Box `box` is created in 2D space, unlike the previous example, vector has only 4 scalars - 2 for each vertix.
+Box `box` is created in 2D space, unlike the previous example, the vector has only 4 scalars - 2 for each vertex.

 To create with a sample pass the sample as the argument to the routine `make`.